Turkey bans May Day protests in Istanbul's main square - ExBulletin

 Turkey bans May Day protests in Istanbul's main square

-Turkish police sealed off Istanbul's central Taksim Square on Tuesday to prevent any May Day protests as tens of thousands of police officers will be deployed around the city.
+Turkish police sealed off Istanbul's central Taksim Square on Tuesday to prevent any May Day protests, as President Recep Tayyip Erdogan warned unions to stay away from any provocative measures.

 High metal barriers were erected around the square, AFP journalists reported.

-Interior Minister Ali Yerlikaya said Monday that authorities had designated 40 areas for May Day celebrations, excluding the iconic Taksim Square.
+The increased security measures come a day after Interior Minister Ali Yerlikaya said authorities had designated 40 areas for May Day celebrations, excluding the iconic Taksim Square.

-Yerlikaya said some unions had demanded use of the square, the epicenter of 2013 protests against President Recep Tayyip Erdogan's government, but that this would not be allowed.
+Yerlikaya said some unions had asked to use the square, the epicenter of 2013 protests against the government of former Prime Minister Recep Tayyip Erdogan, now president, but that would not be allowed.

 “Taksim Square and its surroundings are not suitable for a gathering,” he said.

+The Istanbul governor's office announced that some roads would be closed to traffic while restrictions would be imposed on public transport as part of security measures.

-Turkey's main opposition party, the CHP, which won the local elections on March 31, however, urged the government to open the square to workers' rallies.
+Turkey's main opposition party, the CHP, which won local elections on March 31 while retaining control of several major cities, including Istanbul, has nevertheless pressed the government to open the square to workers' rallies.

 CHP leader Ozgur Ozel on Monday called on the Interior Minister to reconsider the ban on Taksim, which has been used in the past.